 ANCAN ALLIANCE OF DANGER (Fiddler's Blackriver X Ancan Lil Miss Dangerous), 1997 chestnut rabicano mare owned by

 Judith Kuntz.
 Photos by Debbie Uecker-Keough.

-DIA H SNOW GOOSE (DJB Yukon Jack X Dia H Dark Sprite), 1999 flaxen chestnut rabicano mare, owned by
+DIA H SNOW GOOSE (DJB Yukon Jack X Dia H Dark Sprite), 1999 flaxen

-Angie Nadon, shown here with her 2003 bay Morab filly, RGR Dance of Joy.
+chestnut rabicano mare, shown here with her 2003 bay Morab filly, RGR Dance of Joy.
 Notice how the roaning starts on "Glory's" underside in the flank area, and becomes faint brindling along her sides.
 She has the white

 hairs at the top of the tailhead, aka "coon tail" or "squaw tail", that are typical of rabicano as well.
 Photo courtesy of Susanna Schaenzer.

 Roan is a pattern of white hairs over the horse's body, mixed in with the base color hairs.